-Our leaders should embrace our purpose and behaviors, execute our strategy, lead by example, and deliver on their promises:
+Our leaders should embrace our purpose and behaviors, execute our strategy, lead by example and deliver on their promises:

-- Lead by example.
-We "walk the walk" we don't just "talk the talk."
+- Lead by example, we 'walk the walk', we don't just 'talk the talk'.
 We act with integrity and trust that our team wants to do the right thing.
-We help them to do so in the right way. - Talk with our teams about ethics and integrity. - Work together as a team and cultivate a workplace environment that embraces our purpose and behaviors - one where everyone is proud to work. - Listen to others and encourage frank and open discussions by having an "open door" philosophy. - Maintain a workplace which is inclusive and free of harassment and discrimination. - Allow our teams time to complete assigned training. - Make sure working relationships do not create, or give the appearance of, favoritism.
-All decisions are based on job performance. - Ensure any ethical issue raised is treated confidentially, sensitively, and dealt with appropriately, including escalating it to the most appropriate Company resource. - Allow our teams time to cooperate with internal investigations.
+We help them to do so in the right way. - Talk with our team about ethics and integrity. - Work together as a team, cultivate a workplace environment that embraces our purpose and behaviors, one where everyone is proud to work. - Listen to others and encourage frank and open discussions by having an 'open door' philosophy. - Maintain a workplace which is inclusive and free of harassment and discrimination. - Allow our teams time to complete assigned training. - Make sure working relationships do not create, or give the appearance of, favoritism with all decisions being based on job performance. - Ensure any ethical issue raised is treated confidentially, sensitively, and dealt with appropriately, including escalating it to the most appropriate company resource. - Allow our teams time to co-operate with internal investigations.